CUBICinfinity/M335_Greene_Jim_/Case_Study_07/Case_Study_7_-_Names.md

 ---
-title: "Case Study 7 - Savior References"
+title: "References to the Savior in The Book of Mormon"
 author: "Jim Greene"
-date: "June 8, 2018"
+date: "June 13, 2018"
 output:
   html_document:
     keep_md: true